tatemae/capret/README.md

 objects.
 Individual widgets subscribe to a property in the JSON tree and register handler functions to be called whenever that property is present.

+The capret scripts can be copied and pasted into any website.
+The scripts then watch for the copy event in the web page and add the appropriate attribution information.

 Logging Customization
 ---------------------